Flip Your Wig

-Flip Your Wig is the fourth album by American band Hüsker Dü, released in September 1985.
-It was the best-selling album to that point for the band's label SST Records, and the last they made for that label.
+Flip Your Wig is the fourth studio album by American punk rock band Hüsker Dü, released in September 1985 through SST Records.
+It was the band's best-selling album to that point for their label SST Records, and was the last they made for that label.

+Production

 As the band's first self-produced album, they spent months in the studio to achieve higher-quality production for its melodic power pop songs.

-Production

 By 1985 Hüsker Dü was the best-selling band on SST Records.
 The band had wanted to produce their previous album New Day Rising, but SST insisted on sending long-time label producer Spot.
 With Flip Your Wig the band was finally allowed to self-produce.
 Recording took place over several sessions in the band's hometown of Minneapolis from March to June 1985, by far the longest the band had spent in the studio.
 The cleaner production complemented the more melodic songs, still performed with heavily distorted guitars in a high-powered manner.

+Mould said, "There's more emphasis on the vocals.
+They're a little more out-front.
+The production is the main thing.
+Clearer vocals and less emphasis on guitar.
+The crazy solos...
+I think we're a little out of that now."